Roy Mordechay

 About the Artist

-Roy Mordechay's art is marked by its intricate details and surreal imagery, using painting and drawing to explore the depths of the subconscious and the human psyche.Contact & Social
+Roy Mordechay's art is marked by its intricate details and surreal imagery, using painting and drawing to explore the depths of the subconscious and the human psyche.Tel Aviv, Israel

 Uri Aran is an Israeli artist based in New York, whose multidisciplinary practice spans video, sculpture, drawing, and installation.
 His work often employs disjointed narratives and subtle gestures to explore themes of control, communication, and the uncanny in everyday objects and interactions.